-10 August saw 40 creators from 10 countries taking part in the first every Twitter Video Relay.
-For the event, Twitter tasked participants to make videos about why #EveryCharacterMatters to them before passing on the baton.
-It was quite the event that saw a handful of Niche‘s UK creators take part, and it opened the eyes of those who’ve been wondering why Twitter is such an important platform to many.
+On 10 August, 40 creators from ten countries took part in the first ever Twitter Video Relay, in which Twitter tasked participants to make videos about why #EveryCharacterMatters to them before passing on the baton.
+A handful of Niche‘s UK creators took part, and it opened the eyes of those who’ve been wondering why Twitter is such an important platform to so many.

 — Roly 🦄 (@RolyUnGashaa) August 10, 2017

-Not one to exclude their followers from the discussion, Roly asked for them to tweet their responses to questions surrounding being involved in the LGBTQ+ community and self-pride.
-The responses were heartwarming and furthered Roly’s stance that social media is a great platform for self-discovery and acceptance.
+Not one to exclude their followers from the discussion, Roly asked questions about being involved in the LGBTQ+ community and self-pride.
+The responses were heartwarming, and supported Roly’s stance that social media is a great platform for self-discovery and acceptance.

 They passed on the baton to GIF artist Kate Bones, who has carved her own future with her unique take on photo art.
 Her ability to share her work on Twitter has allowed her to meet many interesting and inspiring people, and that’s what she’s taken most from being involved in the campaign.